Ang3loDF/dailify/test/goals.md

 BACK-END --------------------------------------------------------------------------------------

 # user
-- create route that respond "true" if the user is authenticated, "false" otherwise

 # error
 - change redirect in middleware
 - try add some error handling (send error state) in the routes that find news for ajax

 # news
-- v when finding news, the route should also send the property of the news liked/notLiked, so that tha front end can know if to show the liked button or not

 # home